 - The Leeroy Jenkins trope is derived from the Leeroy Jenkins Video, which has gone memetic as a descriptor of players/characters who attack impulsively without thinking.
 However, while the eponymous individual does display that behavior in the original video, the video also shows his teammates as fitting the opposite extreme and being overly cautious and methodical in their planning.
 Further, the Total Party Kill which results is in part because they stuck to their original plan despite changed circumstances.
-The plan itself is also completely insane, and involves intentionally sabotaging themselves at every point (pulling all the enemies at once and disabling their own casters by misusing an ability are highlights).
+The plan itself is also completely insane, and involves intentionally sabotaging themselves at every point (pulling all the enemies at once and disabling their own casters by misusing an ability that kills the healers using it are highlights).
 Even though the plans was doomed to fail from the very start, Leeroy Jenkins as a trope is still synonymous with wrecking plans by being reckless.

 - Nuzlocke Comics invented and popularized a certain Self-Imposed Challenge for Pokémon players, along with the tradition of writing a webcomic about their Trainer OC's adventure.
 Ruby, the writer for the original, lost his first challenge to Steven Stone, his Fire Red version challenge ended in a Pyrrhic Victory over Mewtwo, and his White version storyline has N actively murdering Ruby's Pokemon to blame it on him and his challenge.

 - A lot of the fictional reviewers that arose on the Internet were inspired by The Nostalgia Critic and The Angry Video Game Nerd.
 They tend to not notice that both reviewers are also massive deconstructions of the Caustic Critic trope.
 The Nerd is stuck in the past (the one time he reviewed a newer generation game, he was utterly bamboozled by it) and has major anger issues, while the Critic is a bitter jerk who's become a Caustic Critic largely because of his incredibly screwed up childhood which was plagued with parental abuse.
-Both are the Butt Monkey of their own show.
+Both are the Butt-Monkey of their own show.

 - Zero Punctuation, meanwhile, is probably the Trope Codifier for caustic criticism on the Internet, especially in the video game community.
-But its causticness is almost always amped up to an absurd degree - even while implying that he actually liked the game in question—and Yahtzee frequently diverges into ranting about his own fans or himself, or rambling incoherently.
+But its causticness is almost always amped up to an absurd degree — even while implying that he actually liked the game in question — and Yahtzee frequently diverges into ranting about his own fans or himself, or rambling incoherently.
 The character comes off as more of an eloquent loon than a critical genius.

 - Most people know Ventrilo Harassment videos for uptight gamers getting irrationally upset over soundboards early on, while later installments feature all but one person having a good time (or in a few rare cases, everyone's having a good time).
 However, the first one (with Duke Nukem soundclips) actually only Peggy gets upset, the others initially find it amusing.

-- Desert Bus For Hope is essentially a parody of video-gaming marathons for charity that started years before any normal ones, like AGDQ, existed.
+- Desert Bus for Hope is essentially a parody of video-gaming marathons for charity that started years before any normal ones, like AGDQ, existed.
 The only "game" they play is a ridiculously boring bus-driving simulator—ostensibly, viewers donate to torment the hosts by making them play it longer, but the actual attractions are the sketch comedy, nerd-celebrity guests, and prize giveaways.